Table of Contents

 But it didn’t work out that way for many families.

 For many parents, that year actually made the relation worse, a lot worse.

 This advice would work if the parent already had great relationship with the child and just wanted to deepen it.
 Chances are, you are not looking for that type of advice because your relation isn’t exactly great yet.

 Here’s why this kind of advice doesn’t work.

 If a relation were a bottle of water, following that advice would be like you keep pouring water into it, but ignore the huge leaky hole at the bottom.
 Without first fixing the hole, you will not fill up the bottle no matter how much you pour in.

 That means, spending more time together without addressing the source of strain in the relationship is useless.

 Parent-Child Relationship Problems

 Parenting is one of the most fulfilling and yet challenging jobs.
 Family life can be stressful.
-It’s no surprise that healthy parent-child relationships are often put on the back burner every day when the issues of homework, grades, household chores, and discipline arise.
+It’s no surprise that healthy parent-child relationships are often put on the back burner every day when the issues of missing homework, poor grades, skipped household chores, and discipline arise.